asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 }
 ```

-Create a converter for granted authorities, granted authorities in an interface that is used in spring security all
+Create a converter for granted authorities, granted authorities is an interface that is used in spring security all
 over the place and its main purpose is to allow or disallow certain actions to be performed by the currently
 authenticated user.
 They are not easily or trivially convertible from strings, that is why we need to give spring a
 helping hand.